Wolfsberg Group

-The Wolfsberg Group is a non-governmental association of thirteen global banks.
+The Wolfsberg Group is an association of 12 global banks which aims to develop frameworks and guidance for the management of financial crime risks.

 It started as a meeting of banks in 1999 who adopted a number of best practice standards under the name Wolfsberg Principles.
 On 22 September 2021 the association under Swiss law under the name "The Wolfsberg Group" was founded in Basel.

-The Wolfsberg Group's goal has been to develop financial industry standards for anti-money laundering (AML), know your customer (KYC) and counter terrorist financing (CTF) policies.
+The Wolfsberg Group's goal has been to develop financial industry standards in the private sector for anti-money laundering (AML), know your customer (KYC) and counter terrorist financing (CTF) policies.
 Its work is similar to what the Financial Action Task Force on Money Laundering (FATF) does on a government level.

 In addition to its AML-activities, the Wolfsberg Group also serves as a collective action group in the field of anti-corruption.

-The Wolfsberg Group has criticized FATF's draft AML revision as "too prescriptive and too narrowly conceived".
-The group operates in relative obscurity without press coverage.
+Wolfsberg’s publications are aimed at supervisors and regulators with the intention of highlighting best practices and at other financial institutions who can choose to adopt the approaches set out in the publications and thereby improve the overall standard of financial crime risk management across the global financial services industry.

+The group operates under the Chatham House Rule.